Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

 In brief: These terms show up in bid packets and audit conversations.
 Keep them straight.

-• Premium audit: A reconciliation of estimated exposures vs actual exposures for the policy term.
+• Premium audit: A reconciliation of estimated exposures versus actual exposures for the policy term.

 How we help contractors handle audits (and prevent repeat surprises)